 The most common offenders:

-• Constant cloud sync running even when you are not actively working
+- Constant cloud sync running even when you are not actively working

-• Auto-play media in apps and browsers
+- Auto-play media in apps and browsers

-• Search indexing is running during active use
+- Search indexing running during active use

-On both iOS and Android, the battery usage section in settings shows you exactly which apps consumed the most power in the past 24 hours or 7 days.
+On both iOS and Android, the battery usage section in settings shows exactly which apps consumed the most power in the past 24 hours or 7 days.
 Checking this monthly takes five minutes and often reveals one or two apps behaving unexpectedly.
 Revoking background refresh or location access from those apps has a direct impact on both battery life and processor load.

 Storage and Performance Maintenance for Aging Devices